What happened that day?

 Yes, well at that point the medical officer of health then had to notify the Wellington medical officer of health of the name of the contact.
 We were sent a little slip.
 And we weren't given the name of the man who had the condition, but we were given the name of the girl, if he knew the girl, but of course half the time he didn't know the girl at all, but he knew the address as a rule and he could give a physical description of her.

-Interviewer: So it could be pretty tenuous then, you wouldn't be all that certain of who you was searching for?
+Interviewer: So it could be pretty tenuous then, you wouldn’t be all that certain of who you were searching for?

 Interviewer: And how did you manage that?